Deadline: November 8, 2019

 After booking your space, submit this form to Arts & Ideas.

 Use this form to submit your event to Arts & Ideas.
+IMPORTANT: Submit one form for each event.
 If you experience any difficulties or if you have any questions, please contact Dr. James Tallon.

 All events must align with the mission of Arts&Ideas.
 In the text area below, briefly describe the academic merit of this event.